Spectra One Theme Review: A Brand New Block-Based Theme From the Astra Team!

 For this example, I’ll create a new header template.

-The cool thing is that these block patterns will automatically use whatever style variation you chose, so you can guarantee that they’ll match the rest of your site.
+The cool thing is these block patterns will automatically use whatever style variation you’ve chosen, so you can guarantee they’ll match the rest of your site.

 Once you choose the block pattern, you can fully customize everything using the normal block editor controls.